 The best security practice is to filter inbound traffic so that only required traffic is allowed to pass.
 This step is optional, but we recommend at least applying the basic ACLs shown in this section, and then reading through Access Lists for additional details.

-First, create an ACL to only allow DHCP client responses and ICMP inbound:
+First, create an ACL to only allow DHCP client responses, ICMP inbound, and DNS server responses for the DNS resolver configuration later in this document: